MalikKtK/MarioPizzaBar/README.md

 [P.o not sure about what kind of sorting, but just want it to be easy]

 Accept Criteria:
-- Pizza-maker should see a collection-time based last of orders.
+- Pizza-maker should see a collection-time based list of orders.
 ```
 ```
 As the cashier,